AustinMerilos/Homestead/README.md

 # Homestead Website

-A website to search for real estate that are for sale or for rent.
+A real estate website that searches for properties that are for sale or for rent.
 This site includes a homepage, navbar, searchpage with a filter and a property detail page with a image carousel.
 The data used is from the Bayut api from rapidapi (https://rapidapi.com/apidojo/api/bayut) built using [React](https://reactjs.org).